project-meucci/thimm.github.io/docs/Farmerama/22-beauty-land-rewilding-upland-sheep-farming-spiritual-ecology-with-fiona-reynolds-co.md

 ---
-title: 22: Beauty, land, rewilding, upland sheep farming, spiritual ecology with Fiona Reynolds & Co
+title: 22 Beauty Land Rewilding Upland Sheep Farming Spiritual Ecology With Fiona Reynolds Co
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-05-28)